 - Small breeds can be less active, meaning the hindquarters’ muscles lack strength and power.

 - A small dog’s weight distribution differs from a larger animal’s.
-For example, if a Chihuahua is one pound overweight, that equates to you gaining 33 pounds.
-An overweight dog has more difficulty in expressing his anal sacs, which then become impacted.
+For example, if a Chihuahua weighs one pound extra, that equates to you gaining an extra 33 pounds.
+A heavy dog has more difficulty expressing his anal sacs, which then become impacted.

 - Small breeds often suffer from congenital limb conformation problems such as luxating patellas.
 That prevents the dog from squatting properly, impacting the muscle contraction required to express the anal sacs when the dog poops.